RastonLab/Virtual-FTIR-Functions/README.md

 #### `find_peaks`

   - This function takes the x and y-values of a spectrum and finds all the peaks in the data using [RADIS tools](https://specutils.readthedocs.io/en/stable/api/specutils.fitting.find_lines_threshold.html#specutils.fitting.find_lines_threshold).
-Then the desired (emmission) peaks are returned from that data based on the provided range (`lowerbound`-`upperbound`) and the minimum value for a y-value to be considered a peak (`threshold`).
+Then the desired (emmission) peaks are returned from that data based on the minimum value for a y-value to be considered a peak (`threshold`).

 ---